Chapter 15 - Animations

 Therefore, each vertex, besides containing position, normals and texture coordinates will have now a set of indices (typically four values) of the bones that affect those vertices (jointIndices) and a set of weights that will modulate that effect.
 Each vertex will bve modified according to the transformation matrices associated to each joint in order to calculate final position.
 Therefore, we will need to augment the VAO associated to each mesh to hold that information as it is shown in the next figure.

-Assimp scene object defines a Node’s hierarchy.
-Each Node is defined by a name a list of children node.
-Animations use these nodes to define the transformations that should be applied to.
-This hierarchy is defined indeed the bones’ hierarchy.
+Assimp scene object defines a Node's hierarchy.
+Each Node is defined by a name and a list of children nodes.
+Animations use these nodes to define the transformations that should be applied.
+This hierarchy defined is indeed the bones’ hierarchy.
 Every bone is a node, and has a parent, except the root node, and possible a set of children.
-There are special nodes that are not bones, they are used to group transformations, and should be handled when calculating the transformations.
-Another issue is that this Nodes hierarchy is defined from the whole model, we do not have separate hierarchies for each mesh.
+There are special nodes that are not bones; they are used to group transformations, and should be handled when calculating the transformations.
+Another issue is that this Node's hierarchy is defined from the whole model: we do not have separate hierarchies for each mesh.

 A name.